Islam Akhun: Exposing the forgers

 It was, ironically, Hoernlé's report that re-asserted the suspicions of Aurel Stein — renowned archaeologist and Indo-Iranian scholar — regarding the authenticity of the manuscripts.
-During his first Central Asia expedition in 1900 he visited ancient sites of Khotan, but although he excavated many manuscripts, he found nothing similar to those sold by Islam Akhun.
-Nor did any of the local residents have any knowledge of either the buried site or the artefacts found there.
+During his first Central Asia expedition in 1900, Stein visited ancient sites of Khotan, but although he excavated many manuscripts, he found nothing similar to those sold by Islam Akhun.
+The local residents also did not have any knowledge of either the buried site nor the artefacts found there.
 In April 1901 Stein tracked down Islam Akhun in Khotan and questioned him over the course of two days.

-Initially Islam Akhun claimed innocence, insisting he had only been an agent for Macartney, and had himself purchased the documents from other parties, knowing how much the English desired them.
+Initially Islam Akhun claimed innocence, insisting he had only been an agent for Macartney, and had himself purchased the documents from other parties, knowing how much the British desired them.
 He apparently did not remember the account of discovery he had supplied originally, and certainly did not realise it had been published.
 It is probable that Islam Akhun feared further punishment having already received punishment for his desertion of a British group in 1898 (see below).

-Faced with his own report, Islam Akhun eventually confessed to forging the manuscripts and blockprints and described to Stein not only the factory he set up with Ibrahim Mullah, but their methodology, which involved staining the manuscripts with dye from the poplar or Toghrug, and smoking them to create an aged effect.
+Faced with his own report, Islam Akhun eventually confessed to forging the manuscripts and block prints and described to Stein not only the factory he set up with Ibrahim Mullah, but their methodology, which involved staining the manuscripts with dye from the poplar or Toghrug, and smoking them to create an aged effect.
 He also mentioned that although initially he and his partner had hand-written the manuscripts and made an attempt to copy the Brahmi script from genuine manuscripts, such was the demand that they had moved onto woodblock printing.
 Stein did not take further action, but ensured he captured Islam Akhun on film in a photograph that he later published in his expedition account Ancient Khotan.

 Stein had the sensitive task of breaking the news to Hoernlé, who was not only his mentor, but whom he had just succeeded in the post of Principal of the Calcutta Madrasah.
 He first wrote to Hoernle from Kashgar:

-On his return to England, Stein met with Hoernle in his house in Oxford in July 1901.
-Hoernle hoped that his own report could be destroyed but this was not possible as it had already been published.
+On his return to Britain, Stein met with Hoernle in his house in Oxford in July 1901.
+Hoernle hoped that his own report could be destroyed, but this was not possible as it had already been published.
 However, he was able to edit the second part before it went to print.

 Many of the forgeries remain in the collections of the British Library and the Institute of Oriental Manuscripts, St. Petersburg.